Graduate PANCE Performance

 To become a certified Physician Assistant (PA-C), a graduate from an accredited program must pass the Physician Assistant National Certifying Exam (PANCE).
 The PANCE is provided by the National Commission on Certification of Physician Assistants, Inc. (NCCPA) and is the only certifying organization for PAs in the United States.

-Benchmarks: The benchmarks that the Heritage University PA program use to measure its success are common for all programs: graduation rate and NCCPA FIRST TIME TAKER SUMMARY REPORT.
+Benchmarks: The benchmarks that the Heritage University PA program use to measure its success are common for all programs: graduation rate and NCCPA PANCE Exam Performance Summary Report Last 5 Years.
 As part of the mission of the PA program, another benchmark will be the number of graduates that choose to practice in rural or underserved areas.

 2 Primary Care is defined as: family medicine, internal medicine, women’s health, and pediatrics.